tuckerjohnson/circumnutation/README.md

-*The content of this project (music and logos) are protected under copyright, and the underlying source code used to format that content licensed under the MIT license.*
+*The content of this project (music and logos) are protected under copyright, and the underlying source code used to format that content licensed under the Unlicense.*

 ## Usage